PaulZC/Iridium_SBD_Tools/README.md

 This is a collection of Python software tools which I wrote to download, process, upload and visualise Short Burst Data messages from the [UBSEDS22I Iridium Tracker](https://github.com/PaulZC/Iridium_9603_Beacon/blob/master/Archive/V2/Iridium_9603_Beacon.pdf).

 If you purchase an Iridium 9603N module for your tracker project, your provider will offer you the option of receiving the data messages via email or a web service (HTTP).
-Personally I prefer email.
-So, here are a somewhat random collection of software tools which will automatically download the SBD data email attachments from GMail, parse them, display the tracker location and path using the Google Static Maps API, upload data to the [HabHub Habitat Tracker](https://tracker.habhub.org), forward the data to another email address (with a Google Static Maps API link) and visualise the path of your tracker via Google Earth KML files.
+Personally I find email easier to work with.
+So, here are a somewhat random collection of software tools which will automatically download the SBD data email attachments from GMail, parse them, display the tracker locations and paths using the Google Static Maps API, upload data to the [HabHub Habitat Tracker](https://tracker.habhub.org), forward the data to another email address (with a Google Static Maps API link) and visualise the path of your tracker via Google Earth KML files.

 ## Downloading the SBD emails and attachments